 I have been so excited to put up this post in the lead up to Christmas!
 It’s the perfect option for a lazy, Sunday afternoon roast.
-Or, if your Christmas party is small this year and you aren’t a fan of turkey (like me), why not do something different?
+Or, if your Christmas party is small this year and you aren’t a fan of turkey, why not try something different?
 This pork belly recipe will happily feed five people and features a delicious, thick 100% keto-friendly gravy.
-Do not skip the red onion herb relish, its the ideal acidic, sweet accompaniment that cuts through the fatty pork.
-I enjoyed this with my Keto Celeriac Dauphinoise – both of which are my most popular recipes on the blog!
+Do not skip the red onion herb relish, its the ideal acidic, sweet accompaniment that cuts through the fattiness of the pork.
+I enjoyed this with my Keto Celeriac Dauphinoise – both of which are my very popular recipes on the blog.

-You won’t prepare your ribs any other way after trying this method!
+You will not prepare your ribs any other way after trying this method!
 These ones literally fall off the bone.
 I slow-cooked the rack in an air-tight parcel of foil at a relatively low oven temperature.
 Since all the store-bought marinade and bastes are packed with sugar, I developed my own.
-This is my low-carb marinade: it’s rich and packed with flavour.
-The recipe calls for 1 rack of ribs between two people – an ideal Saturday night treat for you and your loved one.
+This is my low-carb marinade: it’s rich, tasty and packed with flavour.
+The recipe calls for 1 rack of low-carb pork ribs between two people – an ideal Saturday night treat for you and your loved one.
 (The use of store-bought reduced-sugar ketchup in this recipe makes this dish not strictly keto.
 However, you could check out my fresh homemade tomato ketchup if you choose to eat these ‘cleaner’ and shave off even more carbs..)

-Funnyman enjoys my Cauliflower Pizza, but a few months ago I stumbled upon a UK company called Lo-Dough® that launched (what I like to refer to as) a game-changing product!
-My curiosity piqued, and I ordered a few online.
-Now, we are hooked and purchase them monthly in batches.
-We use them as wraps and pizza bases (they are 2.2g carbs per piece – and happen to be very high in fibre.
-Funnyman likes his pizzas topped with salami or pepperoni, as shown below (and enjoys it with lashings of Tabasco and fresh avo).
-This post was not sponsored (none of the posts on M&L are sponsored), and I am happy to link to their website and share the love with my UK readers…
+Funnyman enjoys my Cauliflower Pizza and Fathead Pizza but in mid-2018 I stumbled upon a UK company called Lo-Dough that launched a great product.
+We use them as wraps and quick pizza bases.
+At 2.2g carbs per piece and high in fibre, they were a good buy.
+Give them a try and let me know what you think.
+This post was not sponsored (none of the posts on M&L are sponsored) and I am happy to link to their website and share the love with my UK readers.

-These mini skewers are like someone said, “let’s take all the best keto items and grill them on a skewer!”
+These mini bacon, prawn and avocado kebabs are like someone said, “let’s take all the best keto items and grill them on a skewer!”
 Bacon?
 “Yes please!”
 Prawns?
 “Yes please!”
 Avocado?
 “Oh, stop it, now you are just showing off!”
-A little finicky to make, but totes worth it in the end.
+They are a little finicky to make, but totes worth it in the end.
 A fun, tasty appetiser at your next braai (BBQ)…

-Everything tastes awesome with bacon with its lovely salty, smokiness… This side dish of stir-fried greens is sensational!
+Everything tastes awesome with bacon with its lovely salty, smokiness… This side dish of stir-fried greens with bacon is sensational!
 A large portion of this could easily stand as a meal on its own, but it would be better for your macros if this recipe was made for two as a side dish and served alongside a nice portion of protein, such as pork chops.
 TIP: use only the sliced white parts of leeks as the green ends are bitter.

-We just love our butcher here in Berkshire … He hooked me up with some pork skin, so I did the obvious thing … Be sure to use a very sharp knife and work carefully when you slide away the fat.
+We just love our butcher here in Berkshire … He hooked me up with some pork skin, so I did the obvious thing … I made pork scratchings.
+Be sure to use a very sharp knife and work carefully when you slide away the fat.

 I love big, bold flavours that slap me right through the face.
-Craving pasta happens to all of us, but thanks to Eat Water’s ‘fettuccine’, I can make a creamy pasta sauce and enjoy it with their konjac (shirataki) fettuccine, making a great keto pasta dinner.
+Craving pasta happens to all of us, but thanks to Eat Water’s ‘fettuccine’, I can make a creamy sauce and enjoy it with their konjac (shirataki) fettuccine, making a great keto pasta dinner.
 A few nights ago, I used everything I had in the fridge to make this deeply-satisfying dinner.